 For more information call Sensei Scott on 07472 374881.

 Lessons cost £5.00 per session for members

-or £8.00 for Non-members with the initial trial class offered free as a taster.
+or £8.00 for Non-members with the initial class offered free.

 Initially you'll only need loose comfortable clothing, a bokken (wooden sword) will be provided at the class, also Iaito are available to hire for on a hire purchase basis.

 Our Class structure aims to build confidence in the Iaidoka (student of Iaijutsu) and with the weapon, from the very first lesson you will be using a bokken, and learning how to correctly and safely wield it, gradually we layer in additional complexity upon your journey.

 More than any other martial art, Iaijutsu is a many faceted gem filled with multiple paradoxes, each time you think you have it all figured out, then there is another layer of complexity that draws you further into the style.

 A typical class will begin with Reiho (the formal showing respect to ourselves and the art)